Azure/ARO-RP/README.md

 1. Copy env.example to env, edit the values and source the env file.
 This file holds (only) the environment variables necessary for the RP to run.

+   * LOCATION:                      Azure location where RP and cluster(s) will run (default: `eastus`)
+   * RESOURCEGROUP:                 Name of a new resource group which will contain the RP resources
+   * RP_MODE:                       Set to `development` when not in production.

    * AZURE_TENANT_ID:               Azure tenant UUID
    * AZURE_SUBSCRIPTION_ID:         Azure subscription UUID
    * AZURE_ARM_CLIENT_ID:           ARM application client UUID